Funding sources

 Donation-based crowd funding is an option that might not require too much effort, but might be slow.
 If you have a New Zealand bank account you are eligible for Givealittle, which allows fundraising with no fee.
 GoFundMe is a US donation-based site.
 Anyone can use it to raise funds but they charge a fee (5% of every donation).

-Aid programmes of countries such as Australia, New Zealand, Japan, Germany, Canada and the United States (among others) are another option.
+Development programmes of countries such as Australia, New Zealand, Japan, Germany, Canada and the United States (among others) are another option.
 These funders often need a clear alignment with the goals of those programmes.
-Typically this means demonstrating that the project to be funded aligns with the development goals of the Aid programme.
-Typically Aid funding works at the government level, often through partner agencies and / or in-country government departments, but the Australian Direct Aid Program is a small grants fund that works with directly local communities in developing countries on projects that reduce poverty and achieve sustainable development consistent with Australia’s national interest.
+Typically this means demonstrating that the project to be funded aligns with the goals of the programme.
+Typically development funding works at the government level, often through partner agencies and / or in-country government departments.

 The Nature Conservancy is involved in ant management programmes in conservation areas.